Dawson, Minnesota

 Dawson is a city in Lac qui Parle County, Minnesota, United States.
 The population was 1,466 at the 2020 census.

 History

+The land Dawson sits on was originally home to the Wahpekute, Očhéthi Šakówiŋ, and Yanktonai people, three bands of the Dakota.
+Land was ceded to the US government by the Treaty of Traverse des Sioux in 1851.
+The treaties were signed on July 23 and August 6 in Traverse des Sioux and Mendota respectively.
+The land was ceded in exchange for $3,750,000, about 12 cents per acre.
+Little of the payment was actually received by the Dakota.

 Dawson was platted in 1884.
 The city was named for William Dawson, a former mayor of St. Paul, and one of three partners in the Dawson Townsite Company.
 A post office has been in operation at Dawson since 1884.
 The city was incorporated in 1885.